Four Different CEO types and How To Deal With Them

 “Companies are not fully aware of how their communication may actually be perceived.”

 Today, sophisticated tools for computational linguistics are able to identify complex patterns in written or spoken forms of language.
-They enable researchers, journalists, analysts and others to pin down speakers’ (or writers’) communication strategies, to see through them, discount them or develop other counter strategies against them.
+They enable researchers, journalists, analysts and others to pin down speakers’ (or writers’) communication strategies, to see through them, discount them or develop other counter-strategies against them.
 In the mentioned study, the interdisciplinary team managed to reveal four types of images that CEOs often create in their prefaces – and how much of them are actually credible.
+So, here they are: The four CEO types!

 In order to understand the future significance of AI in financial communication, it is necessary to understand how CEOs position themselves in the prefaces of DAX companies’ annual reports.
-In a study conducted by HHL Leipzig Graduate School of Management in cooperation with Kirchhoff Consult, four different types of communicative profiles were identified:
+In a study conducted by HHL Leipzig Graduate School of Management in cooperation with Kirchhoff Consult, four different CEO types and their communicative profiles were identified:

 He/She is a natural networker and narrates from an outside-in perspective.
 He/She knows how to present his/her firm and its stakeholders as a whole.
 For the Statesman/Stateswomen, long-term performance, the realization of win-win potentials and sustainability are key.
 He/She poses the question of his/her and his/her firm’s ‘license to operate’.
 The success of the company is not an end in itself, but only of importance in the context of its environment.